augustsalimov/otus_aqa/README.md

 # About
 My homeworks @ otus aqa courses.
-Each dir = one h/w
+One branch = one h/w

 # How to install?
 Clone this git repository: git clone https://github.com/augustsalimov/otus_aqa.git